How To Make A Gathered Summer Skirt | Madam Sew

-How To Make A Gathered Summer Skirt
+How to Make a Gathered Summer Skirt

 Don’t you love it when you get some new fabrics in your hands?
 I made a gathered skirt for my 7 year old daughter.
 We both love it!
 She loves yellow and I like stripes :-)